izzy-Ti/izzy-Ti/README.md

-Hi, I'm Israel!
+Hi, I'm Israel! 👋
-I'm a passionate web developer with a focus on the MERN stack (MongoDB, Express, React, Node.js).
-I love building full-stack applications and exploring new technologies to improve my skills.
-I enjoy tackling challenges and continuously learning through personal projects and collaboration.

-When I’m not coding, you can find me exploring new ideas, working on open-source projects, or diving into the latest tech trends.
-Feel free to check out my repositories and connect!
+I'm a Software Engineering student at ASTU (Adama Science and Technology University).
+I'm a MERN stack expert with a bit of knowledge in Django and PHP/Laravel.
+I focus mainly on backend development and love building powerful and scalable applications.

+Feel free to explore my work and see my Repos!